-Jay Dardenne was elected twice as Louisiana's Lieutenant Governor, beginning November 2010.
-He previously served four years as Secretary of State, 15 years as a State Senator and three years as a Baton Rouge Metro Councilman.
+Dardenne was elected twice as Louisiana's lieutenant governor.
+He previously served four years as secretary of state, 15 years as a state senator and three years as a Baton Rouge Metro Councilman.
 He chaired the Senate Finance Committee and, in 2003, was named National Republican Legislator of the Year.

 Dardenne conducts many special presentations about Louisiana, including Why Louisiana Ain't Mississippi, a lively and colorful look at Louisiana's culture, history, music, literature and politics.